Adya662/wer_calc/README.md

   - `output/` – per‑call outputs produced by the script
 - One or two Python entry points in the method folder
 - Global output artifacts for the method (aggregates over all calls)
-- A text log capturing terminal output with S/I/D lists and global WER for that method, saved at the repo root: `output_{file_name}.txt`
+- A text log capturing terminal output with S/I/D lists and global WER for that method, saved next to the method scripts (see per‑method outputs below)

 ### Methods at a glance